nathanielbutts/nathanielbutts.github.io/README.md

 ## Proficiency/Skill

+Being self-sufficient is a hallmark of the Amateur Radio Operator.
 The Taskbook also lists skills that are to be signed off by the EC that are required, encouraged, or optional.
+These skills are necessary or potentially very useful to perform to the highest ability.
+Knowing how to do these items can assist in the field when you need to setup for deployment, problem solve when things go wrong, or to assist the Served Agencies should the need arise.

 | Item | Basic | Intermediate | Advanced |
 |-------|:-----:|:------------:|:--------:|